 Interested first-year students can choose to join an LLC centered on global business, the Honors program, civic engagement and service, diversity, identity, or inclusion.

 Susquehanna is deeply committed to the intellectual, personal, and professional growth of every student.
-The university sponsors programs and lectures throughout the year to enrich the students and the community.
+The university sponsors programs and lectures throughout the year to enrich both students and the greater community.

 When class is over and lab is complete, it’s time to appreciate the total collegiate experience.
 Students build social and leadership skills through active participation in more than 156 student-run clubs and organizations, 23 NCAA Division III intercollegiate sports, and numerous honor societies, fraternities, sororities, and service groups.
 In short, Susquehanna students know how to have fun!